-- Further described palliative care by differentiating two "types" of palliative care ("curative" and "care-a-tivechronic") in the outer ring of the framework.
-"Curative-palliative care" is care that is provided alongside curative care, and includes care to help manage the disease or condition until it is cured and helps to manage side effects of curative treatment.
-"Care-a-tiveChronic palliative care" is care provided to those with non-curable conditions who are not near the end of life. - Switched the label from "Models of Care" back to "Settings of Care" and combined hospice, nursing facility, and assisted living under an "institutional facility" entry.
-The Committee had previous chosen the "models" label primarily because of the inclusion of "hospice," which is both a setting of care as well as a system of care.
+- Further described palliative care by differentiating two "types" of palliative care ("curative" and "chronic") in the outer ring of the framework. - Curative palliative care is care provided alongside curative care, and includes care to help manage the disease or condition until it is cured, as well as manage side effects of curative treatment. - Chronic palliative care is care provided to those with noncurable conditions who are not near the end of life. - Switched the label from "Models of Care" back to "Settings of Care" and combined hospice, nursing facility, and assisted living under an "institutional facility" entry.
+The Committee had previously chosen the "models" label primarily because of the inclusion of "hospice," which is both a setting of care as well as a system of care.
 However, the Committee agreed that it would be difficult to include a comprehensive listing of the various models of care and was not convinced that various models of care would require different measures. - Added two new domains: a Safety domain and the Structure and Processes of Care domain from the National Consensus Project.
-The Committee initially omitted the latter domain from the framework because it seemed somewhat redundant with other elements in the framework.
-However, on further consideration, the Committee agreed that the domain is necessary because it reflects the need for a well-trained and supported interdisciplinary team that develops and executes a plan of care in concert with the stated preferences, values, and goals and of the patient and family. - Emphasized the need for measurement focused on the caregiver by adding the word caregiver to the middle ring of the framework.
+The Committee had initially omitted the Structure and Processes of Care domain from the framework because it seemed somewhat redundant with other elements in the framework.
+However, on further consideration, the Committee agreed that the domain is necessary because it reflects the need for a well-trained and supported interdisciplinary team that develops and executes a plan of care in concert with the stated preferences, values, and goals and of the patient and family.

+• Emphasized the need for measurement focused on the caregiver by adding the word "caregiver" to the middle ring of the framework.

 The Committee also recognized that many important avenues for measurement may not be explicitly depicted in the current framework.
-For example, the concept of shared decision-making is crucial, yet is subsumed in the existing domains, particularly the ethical/legal and structure and processes of care domains.
-Likewise, the Committee agreed that the concept of "cost" is included in the "Financial" domain, yet members also noted the need to consider measurement of cost from various perspectives, including the "individual" perspective of the patient and family as well as for the healthcare system as a whole.
+For example, the concept of shared decision making is crucial, yet it is subsumed in the existing domains, particularly in the ethical/legal and structure and processes of care domains.
+Likewise, the Committee agreed that the concept of cost is included in the "Financial" domain, yet members also noted the need to consider measurement of cost from various perspectives, including the individual perspective of the patient and family as well as for the healthcare system as a whole.
 The Committee also agreed that concepts such as communication, transitions of care, and care coordination are important for measurement, as is the ability to measure longitudinally, although these are not explicitly included in the framework.